The San Diego County Real Time Network (SDCRTN) is a high-precision positioning service provided by the County at no cost to the user.

 The County is not responsible for the configuration of the different types of equipment utilized by the private sector professional in connection with the use of the SDCRTN.
 If you have specific questions, please direct them to your equipment supplier/representative.

-San Diego County supports the California Real Time Network.
+The County of San Diego supports the California Real Time Network